-Second, second chance bonus bets only return the profits on winning bets and not the initial stake.
-For example, if a customer places a second chance bet worth $500 on a -200 line and wins, they will end up with an additional $250 in their cash wallet.
+First, second chance bonus bets only return the profits on winning bets and not the initial stake.
+For example, if a customer places a second chance bet worth $50 on a -200 line and wins, they will end up with an additional $25 in their cash wallet, not $75.

 As such, the best play is usually for bettors to use their bet credits on underdogs for a chance at earning a larger profit than the initial stake.
 However, that strategy also encourages bettors to take bigger risks – which is not a great habit to form early in one’s gambling career.

 Ranking the PointsBet Sportsbook Bonus Among Other Offers

 Several factors differentiate good bonus bet promos from poor ones: